gsrohde/betydbdoc-dataentry/Finding Published Data.md

 * Any calculations that were made.
 These calculations should be included in the cells.

-Each project has a Google document spreadsheet with the title ’’project\_data’’.
+Each project has a Google document spreadsheet with the title "project\_data".
 In this spreadsheet, each reference should have a separate worksheet labeled with the citation key (`authorYYYabc` format).
 Do not enter data into excel first as this is prone to errors and information such as equations may be lost when uploading or